Biden poised to sign into law bill ending forced arbitration in sexual assault, harassment cases

-A bill signing ceremony is scheduled for 5 p.m.
+A bill-signing ceremony is scheduled for 5 p.m.
 Thursday at the White House.

 “President Biden has long spoken against forced-arbitration clauses in employment contracts, and today marks an important milestone in empowering survivors of sexual assault and sexual harassment and protecting employee rights,” White House press secretary Jen Psaki said Thursday afternoon.

-Critics of forced arbitration say the practice has only served to further cultures of abuse in workplaces and that the new law would be critical for holding perpetrators of sexual misconduct accountable.
-About 60 million Americans are subject to arbitration clauses, many of whom do not realize it because the provisions are buried in the fine print of their employment contracts.
+Critics of forced arbitration say that the practice has served only to further cultures of abuse in workplaces and that the new law would be critical for holding perpetrators of sexual misconduct accountable.
+About 60 million Americans are subject to arbitration clauses, and many of them do not know it because the provisions are buried in the fine print of their employment contracts.

 “We can’t ignore a basic reality of these clauses: They deprive victims of sexual harassment and assault of their basic rights by mandating that they seek remedy only behind the closed doors of private arbitration, with no other alternative,” Senate Majority Leader Charles E. Schumer (D-N.Y.) said on the Senate floor Thursday morning.